Canterbury Cathedral

-Canterbury Cathedral in Canterbury, Kent, is one of the oldest and most famous Christian structures in England.
-It forms part of a World Heritage Site.
-It is the cathedral of the Archbishop of Canterbury, currently Justin Welby, leader of the Church of England and symbolic leader of the worldwide Anglican Communion.
-Its formal title is the Cathedral and Metropolitical Church of Christ at Canterbury.
+Canterbury Cathedral is the cathedral of the archbishop of Canterbury, the spiritual leader of the Church of England and symbolic leader of the worldwide Anglican Communion.
+Located in Canterbury, Kent, it is one of the oldest Christian structures in England and forms part of a World Heritage Site.
+Its formal title is the Cathedral and Metropolitical Church of Christ, Canterbury.

 Founded in 597, the cathedral was completely rebuilt between 1070 and 1077.
-The east end was greatly enlarged at the beginning of the 12th century and largely rebuilt in the Gothic style following a fire in 1174, with significant eastward extensions to accommodate the flow of pilgrims visiting the shrine of Thomas Becket, the archbishop who was murdered in the cathedral in 1170.
-The Norman nave and transepts survived until the late 14th century when they were demolished to make way for the present structures.
+The east end was greatly enlarged at the beginning of the 12th century, and largely rebuilt in the Gothic style following a fire in 1174, with significant eastward extensions to accommodate the flow of pilgrims visiting the shrine of Thomas Becket, the archbishop who was murdered in the cathedral in 1170.
+The Norman nave and transepts survived until the late 14th century, when they were demolished to make way for the present structures.

-Before the English Reformation the cathedral was part of a Benedictine monastic community known as Christ Church, Canterbury, as well as being the seat of the archbishop.
+Before the English Reformation, the cathedral was part of a Benedictine monastic community known as Christ Church, Canterbury, as well as being the seat of the archbishop.

 History

 Roman

-Christianity in Britain is referred to by Tertullian as early as 208 AD.
-Origen mentions the church in 238 AD and in 314 Britain sent three Bishops to the Council of Arles.
+Christianity in Britain is referred to by Tertullian as early as 208 AD and Origen mentions it in 238 AD.
+In 314 three Bishops from Britain attended the Council of Arles.
+Following the end of Roman life in Britain, during the first three decades of the fifth century, and the subsequent arrival of the heathen Anglo-Saxons, Christian life in the east of the island was disrupted.
+Textual sources however suggest that the Christian communities established in the Roman province survived in Western Britain during the fourth, fifth, and sixth centuries.
+This Western British Christianity proceeded to develop on its own terms.

-There is a medieval London tradition that St Peter upon Cornhill church in London was the seat of English Christianity until the founding of Canterbury in 597 AD.
-Whether this is true or not has not yet been established.
-However, St Peter's is positioned directly above the potential location of a pagan Aedes (or shrine room) in the great Roman Basilica of London, and there is a tradition that a native British King, Lucius, converted to Christianity in 179 AD and founded St Peter's as the seat of the archbishop of English church.

-Either way, Canterbury was therefore a relative latecomer to English Christianity.
-The cathedral's first bishop was Augustine of Canterbury, previously abbot of St Andrew's Benedictine Abbey in Rome; when other dioceses were founded in England he was made archbishop.
-He was sent by Pope Gregory I in 596 as a missionary to the English.
-Augustine founded the cathedral in 597 and dedicated it to Jesus Christ, the Holy Saviour.
+In 596, Pope Gregory I ordered Augustine, the abbot of St Andrew's Benedictine Abbey in Rome, to lead the Gregorian Mission to convert the Anglo-Saxons to Christianity.
+According to the writings of the later monk Bede, these Augustinian missionaries gained permission from the Kentish king to restore several pre-existing churches.
+Augustine then founded Canterbury cathedral in 597 and dedicated it to Jesus Christ, the Holy Saviour.
+When other dioceses were founded in England, Augustine of Canterbury was made archbishop.

-Augustine also founded the Abbey of St Peter and Paul outside the city walls.
+Augustine also founded the Abbey of St Peter and Paul outside the Canterbury city walls.
 This was later rededicated to St Augustine himself and was for many centuries the burial place of the successive archbishops.
 The abbey is part of the World Heritage Site of Canterbury, along with the cathedral and the ancient Church of St Martin.